Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Introduction

 The remainder of this paper is organized as follows.
-The \emph{FlexRequest} creation optimization problem is presented in Section \ref{sec:Mcreation}.
-Both the deterministic and stochastic market clearing mechanisms are outlined in Section \ref{sec:marketclearing}.
-The case study and the corresponding results are given in Section \ref{sec:Case}.
-A further discussion is presented in Section \ref{sec:Disc}.
-Finally, conclusions are drawn in Section \ref{sec:Conc}.
+Section~\ref{sec:framework} provides details on the market framework used in the rest of the paper.
+The \emph{FlexRequest} creation optimization problem is presented in Section~\ref{sec:Mcreation}.
+Both the deterministic and stochastic market-clearing mechanisms are outlined in Section~\ref{sec:marketclearing}.
+We evaluate the suboptimality of our approach compared to the stochastic market clearing in Section~\ref{sec:subopt}.
+The case studies and the corresponding results are given in Section~\ref{sec:Case}.
+We draw conclusions in Section~\ref{sec:Conc}.